 Mr. Lewis is a 2007 recipient of the Legal Aid Society’s Pro Bono Publico Award.
 He was a member of the New York State Bar Association’s Empire Counsel for a number of years.

-James Walker concentrates in internal investigations, white collar criminal defense, complex commercial litigation, professional liability and legal ethics.
-Mr. Walker represents companies and senior executives in federal and state criminal and civil investigations of potential violations of the securities laws and the Foreign Corrupt Practices Act.
-He represents law firms and lawyers in government and internal investigations of potential criminal, regulatory and/or professional misconduct, and in related criminal and civil litigation and regulatory proceedings.
+James Walker concentrates in government investigations, complex commercial litigation, professional liability and legal ethics.
+Mr. Walker represents companies and senior executives in federal and state criminal investigations of potential violations of the securities laws and the Foreign Corrupt Practices Act.
+He represents law firms and lawyers in government and internal investigations of potential criminal, regulatory and /or professional misconduct, and in related criminal and civil litigation and regulatory proceedings.

 Kenneth C. Citarella is a senior managing director for the Investigations and Cyber Forensics practice.
 He joined Guidepost Solutions in 2010 as a project manager to investigate fraudulent claims for the Gulf Coast Claims Facility in its administration of the $20 billion BP compensation fund.
 In that capacity, Mr. Citarella supervised 300 professionals, including more than 200 field investigators.
 Nearly 18,000 claims were referred for investigation; many involved the financial analysis of a claimant’s business operations, including numerous construction-related entities.
 The project team wrote thousands of fraud reports which were described by an official of the U.S. Department of Justice as the finest body of investigative work he had ever seen.